Rt Hon Helen Clark ONZ PC

 Hailing from Tucson Arizona, Anne studied cello and arts administration through university and was awarded a Master’s Degree in cello performance from the Cleveland Institute of Music.
 She successfully combined a career in performance, education and arts administration in the Boston area until immigrating to New Zealand in 1997.

 Anne is a sought-after arts leader in New Zealand.
-Alongside her role as Executive Director of the Competition which she developed in 2001, she is also the CEO of the James Wallace Arts Trust and was the former General Manager of the Auckland Philharmonia Orchestra, the Auckland Writers & Readers Festival and NZ Sculpture OnShore Ltd. She regularly lectures in arts management and is a member of the NZ Institute of Directors and the Project Management Institute.
+She is the Executive Director of the Competition which she developed in 2001, and is the former General Manager of the Auckland Philharmonia Orchestra, the Auckland Writers & Readers Festival and NZ Sculpture OnShore Ltd. She regularly lectures in arts management and is a member of the NZ Institute of Directors and the Project Management Institute.

 Auckland based luthier Richard Panting began his career as a professional violinist in the NZSO before moving to London and taking up appointments in major orchestras in the UK and Scandinavia.
 After a further period playing in the Australian Symphony Orchestras he decided to follow his passionate interest in violin making and has been making instruments for the last 20 years, mostly to commission.
 He loves the opportunity that the MHIVC provides, to support terrific young players and their instruments.